Md-Mahir-Asef/linux-command-handbook/README.md

 ##### Analogy:
 - Port = a room number in a building.
 - Socket = the door to that room that’s actually open for someone to walk through and talk.
--

 #### 2. TCP6 & UDP6
 TCP6 and UDP6 are not new protocols.
-They are the same TCP and UDP protocols running over IPv6 instead of IPv4.
+They are the same TCP and UDP protocols running over IPv6 instead of IPv4.<br>
-*They only te
+**They only say that the socket is using IPv6.**

 ## Common Commands
 ### Networking